10Andrea10/InspireMe/AccountDeletionPolicy.md

 ---

 ## Hosting Information
-This document is publicly accessible at [Insert GitHub Repository URL].
+This document is publicly accessible at [https://10andrea10.github.io/InspireMe/AccountDeletionPolicy.html](https://10andrea10.github.io/InspireMe/AccountDeletionPolicy.html).

 By using *InspireMe*, you agree to this Account and Data Deletion Policy.